Meet the Team

 Since graduating, Carys has been fortunate enough to work as an actor/singer, having toured Ireland with Pentabus Theatre Company and worked with the UK’s leading children’s theatre, Polka Theatre.
 She also has just wrapped another project and made her professional screen debut, keep eyes peeled for more information!

-Megan Humphreys (Assistant, Tutor and Social Media Manager)
+Megan Humphreys (Assistant and Social Media Manager)

 Originally from South Wales, Megan graduated from London College of Music in 2021 with a First Class Hons in Musical Theatre.